-Decades old snoball stand closing in Central, hopes to re-open by summer
+Decades-old snoball stand closing in Central, hopes to re-open by summer

 “I’m a little upset but I feel like it will be better where the new location is, hopefully, but as long as they open back up again I’m fine,” customer Chloe Richardson said.

-Ms. V’s hopes to re-open and continue their long lasting legacy in their new location, serving snoballs for years to come.
+Ms. V’s hopes to re-open and continue their long-lasting legacy in their new location, serving snoballs for years to come.

 “The best part is when parents come and say ‘I remember my parents bringing me here for a snowball during the summer,’ and now seeing them bring their children, that’s what’s amazing to me,” Wood said.